cloudron-io/asnlookup/README.md

         'asd'
     ];

-    await asnlookup.load();
+    // call .load() for an attempt to load the local cache, this will require 10s of MB of memory! await asnlookup.load();

-    // check when the database was updated
+    // check when the cache was updated
     // lastUpdated are days
-    // lastUpdated is Infinity if there's no database at all const lastUpdated = await asnlookup.lastUpdated();
+    // lastUpdated is Infinity if there's no cache at all const lastUpdated = await asnlookup.lastUpdated();

     console.log(`Last updated ${lastUpdated} days ago.`);

-    // update the database if it's older than 31 days
+    // update the cache if it's older than 31 days if (lastUpdated > 31) {
-    // you must call .load() even if you don't update the database if (lastUpdated > 31) {
         console.log('Cache too old or never created.
 Updating...');
         await asnlookup.update();